What's New in Xcode 9

 Refactoring.
 Refactoring built right into the editing experience and works across Swift, Objective-C, Interface Builder, and many other file types.

 Super-fast search.
 The Find navigator returns results instantly.

 Debugging.
 Wirelessly debug iOS and tvOS devices over the network, new debuggers for Metal, and more features throughout Xcode.

 Source Control.
-All new source control navigator and integrated support for GitHub accounts for quickly browsing repositories and pushing your repositories to the cloud.
+All new source control navigator and integrated support for GitHub accounts to quickly browse repositories and push them to the cloud.

 Xcode Server built-in.
-Continuous integration bots can be run on any Mac with Xcode 9, no need to install macOS Server.
+Run continuous integration bots can be run on any Mac with Xcode 9, no need to install macOS Server.

 New Playground templates.
-Includes iOS templates designed to run well in both Xcode and Swift Playgrounds in iPad.
+New iOS templates that are designed to run well in both Xcode and Swift Playgrounds on iPad.

 Updated way to define text macros using a plist file.